 Built as part of the extensive Tyrwhitt-Drake and Wickham families’ estates, Brockley Conservation Area’s quirky mews are now a mixture of leafy lanes and industrial units intertwined harmoniously with Victorian and radical modern architecture.
-We will explore these public rights of way which not only provide a unique perspective on our local community, but also support extensive wildlife.
+We explored these public rights of way which not only provide a unique perspective on our local community, but also support extensive wildlife.

 Date: Saturday 19th & Sunday 20th September 2020